-5.7 Bleeding Irregularities and Amenorrhea
+5.9 Bleeding Irregularities and Amenorrhea

 Unscheduled (breakthrough or intracyclic) bleeding and spotting sometimes occur in patients on COCs, especially during the first three months of use.
 If bleeding persists or occurs after previously regular cycles, check for causes such as pregnancy or malignancy.
-If pathology and pregnancy are excluded, bleeding irregularities may resolve over time or with a change to a different contraceptive product.
+If pathology and pregnancy are excluded, bleeding irregularities may resolve over time or with a change to a different COC.

-Administration of COCs to induce withdrawal bleeding should not be used as a test for pregnancy [see Use in Specific Populations (8.1)].
+Administration of oral contraceptives to induce withdrawal bleeding should not be used as a test for pregnancy [see Use in Specific Populations (8.1)].

 A woman who is taking COCs should have a yearly visit with her healthcare provider for a blood pressure check and for other indicated healthcare.

+In women with hereditary angioedema, exogenous estrogens may induce or exacerbate symptoms of angioedema.
 Chloasma may occasionally occur, especially in women with a history of chloasma gravidarum.
-Women with a tendency to chloasma should avoid exposure to the sun or ultraviolet radiation while taking Loestrin 24 FE.
+Women with a tendency to chloasma should avoid exposure to the sun or ultraviolet radiation while taking COCs.

 6 ADVERSE REACTIONS